vippsas/vipps-login-api/how-it-works/vipps-login-api-howitworks.md

 ### 4. Confirm login

-The user confirms the login in the Vipps app.
+The user confirms the login in the Vipps or MobilePay app.

 If the login was started on a phone, the user can in this step choose to be remembered in the browser for a quicker registration or login the next time.
 The "Remember me in browser" option is default on for mobile devices.